-The Metropolitan Council is responsible for approving major highway projects within the seven-county Twin Cities Metropolitan Area.
-Controlled Access Highway Approval in Minnesota Statute 473.166 exists so that freeways in the Twin Cities Metropolitan Area are developed consistently with the region’s long-range Transportation Policy Plan.
+The Metropolitan Council is responsible for approving major freeways within the seven-county Twin Cities Metropolitan Area.
+Metro Freeway Approvals in Minnesota Statute 473.166 exists so that freeways in the Twin Cities Metropolitan Area are developed consistently with the region’s long-range Transportation Policy Plan.

 The law applies to projects within the Metropolitan Council region.
 That includes the following counties with certain exceptions: Anoka; Carver; Dakota, except Northfield and Cannon Falls; Hennepin, except Hanover and Rockford; Ramsey; Scott, except New Prague; and Washington.